AtharvaJoshi12/Ice-Cream-Project/README.md

 3. Make your changes and commit them with descriptive messages: `git commit -am 'Add feature'`
 4. Push your changes to your branch: `git push origin feature-name`
 5. Submit a pull request, detailing your changes and improvements.

-Please follow our [Code of Conduct](CODE_OF_CONDUCT.md) while contributing.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-For any issues, questions, or feedback, please contact us at icecream@example.com.

 Thank you for using the Online Ice-Cream Parlour App!
 Enjoy your sweet treats! 🍦🍨